 Dating all the way back to 1394, not only is Putignano Carnival the oldest of its kind in Europe but it’s also one of the longest-running carnivals in the world.
 Starting with the ‘Propaggini’ (poetry reading) on December 26th, the core of the Carnival celebrations (and the best time to visit) occurs between late January and Shrove Tuesday in February.

 Coastal Polignano a Mare is most famous for the picturesque Cala Porto, a small pebble beach with crystal clear emerald waters hidden gracefully below the city’s limestone cliffs and whitewashed houses.
-Although it is a both small and pebbled, thanks to the water, Cala Porto is one of the best beaches in Puglia.
+Although it is both small and pebbled, thanks to the water, Cala Porto is one of the best beaches in the region

 While most people visit Polignano a Mare for Cala Porto, one of Puglia’s most popular destinations also has another hidden secret – Grotta Palazzese.
 Used as a venue for hosting extravagant banquets and parties since the 1700s, the magical Grotta Palazzese Restaurant is located in a natural cave carved into the cliff face with spectacular views over the sea below.